 Estimated height: 25ft. tall

 Botanical name: Pinophyta

-Even though it is a due leader, I can not imagine you paying more than $850 – $1,200 for complete removal.
-The price may vary depending on the city you live and the time you year you opt to get it removed.
+This conifer has duel-leading trunks, so it’s essentially two trees in one.
+Even though this tree is behind a ball, it is going to be easy for an arborist to climb it and block it down.
+You paying more than $850 – $1,200 for complete removal.
+The price may vary depending on the city you live in and the time you year you opt to get it removed.

-Estimated height: 30ft. tall
+Estimated heights: 20 – 30ft. tall

 Estimated height: 40ft. tall

 This photo did not do the tree justice as it is bigger than it looks when you are standing next to it.
 The removal of pine trees is a little awkward given it’s close proximity to the home and the lack of room to work.
 This job is perfectly suited for a crane to lift it onto the street and feed it through the waiting chipper.

 Due to the location and size, you can expect to pay $2,400 – $3,000 for the removal of this tree.